 With that said, let’s move on to the next group of people.

 Bloggers, affiliate marketers, website experts – these are individuals who run online businesses without being attached to physical locations.
-Thus, the main functions of a website here is to communicate, engage and ultimately convert readers into customers.
+Thus, the main function of a website here is to communicate, engage and ultimately convert readers into customers.

 For that to happen, the content needs to convey a certain level of trustworthiness.
 If it’s weak and suspicious, people will lose interest.
 If it’s solid and well thought, then people are more likely to take whatever actions that you want them to do.